top of page

 Check our website for hours

-Cherries: Late June thru July
+Cherries: Late June through July

-Honeycrisp & Gala Apples: Mid-Sept thru Mid-Oct
+Honeycrisp & Gala Apples: Mid-Sept through Mid-Oct

-OPENING AROUND LATE JUNE, 2023 FOR ORGANIC U-PICK CHERRIES!
+OPENING AROUND LATE JUNE 2023 FOR ORGANIC U-PICK CHERRIES!

 Stop number twenty-six is Marchesi Vineyards and Winery.
 Franco Marchesi’s passion for wine began in his hometown of Borgosesia, Piemonte, Italy.
-As a child he always wondered what it would be like to be a winemaker like his grandfather Achille.
-In 1977, when he was just 22, Franco came to the states to work as a sommelier for a luxury cruise line based in San Francisco.
+As a child, he always wondered what it would be like to be a winemaker like his grandfather Achille.
+In 1977, when he was just 22, Franco came to the States to work as a sommelier for a luxury cruise line based in San Francisco.
 After 9 years at sea, he decided to stay permanently in San Francisco.
 His career in the world of wine lasted almost two decades.
-He became wine buyer for a leading San Francisco Italian restaurant, and soon found himself running his own import company specializing in Italian wines.
+He became a wine buyer for a leading San Francisco Italian restaurant, and soon found himself running his own import company specializing in Italian wines.

-If you do come here it feels like a little Italy.
+If you do come here, it feels like a little Italy.
 The outdoor patio is covered with grape vines.
 The decor is noticeably Italian, with black-and-white photos that depict historic wine-making scenes.
 The shelves are filled with books about wines and wine making.

 541-386-1800